pomerium/documentation/content/docs/reference/identity-provider-request-params.md

 - Type: map of `strings` key value pairs
 - Optional

-Request parameters to be added as part of a signin request using OAuth2 code flow.
+Request parameters to be added as part of a sign in request using OAuth2 code flow.

 For more information see: